kyleknap/langchain-azure/libs/azure-storage/intro_document_loaders_blog.md

-If you're currently using [`AzureBlobStorageContainerLoader`][langchain-community-container-loader-ref] or [`AzureBlobStorageFileLoader`][langchain-community-file-loader-ref] from the [`langchain-community`][langchain-community-github] package, the new `AzureBlobStorageLoader` provides an improved alternative.
+If you're currently using [`AzureBlobStorageContainerLoader`][langchain-community-container-loader-ref] or [`AzureBlobStorageFileLoader`][langchain-community-file-loader-ref] from the [`langchain-community`][langchain-community-github] package, the new [`AzureBlobStorageLoader`][langchain-azure-storage-loader-ref] provides an improved alternative.
 This section provides step-by-step guidance for migrating to the new loader.

 ### Steps to migrate

-To migrate to the new Azure Storage document loaders, make the following changes:
+To migrate to the new Azure Storage document loader, make the following changes:

 1. Depend on the `langchain-azure-storage` package
 2. Update import statements from `langchain_community.document_loaders` to